 It tastes great, but more than that, the honey, ginger, and lemon juice will help keep you “as fit as a fiddle,” as my grandpa used to say.

-An apple a day may keep the doctor away, but this cocktail is no slouch either.
+An apple a day may keep the doctor away, but the penicillin cocktail is no slouch either.

-If you enjoy the strong taste of scotch whiskey but need a little something to smooth the edges of its bite, scotch and coke is a good choice for you.
+If you enjoy the strong taste of scotch whiskey but need a little something to smooth the edges of its bite, scotch & coke is a good choice for you.

-You’ll get the full scotch flavor experience, but the Coca-Cola makes it a bit sweeter and less hard on your stomach.
+You’ll get the full scotch flavor experience, but the Coca-Cola adds sweetness and makes it easier on your stomach.